Honolulu Water Quality at a Glance

 Is Honolulu’s tap water safe to drink?

 Yes, Honolulu’s tap water meets all federal and state drinking water standards and is safe to drink.
-The Board of Water Supply conducts over 100,000 tests annually to ensure water quality and safety throughout the system.
+The Board of Water Supply conducts extensive testing to ensure water quality and safety throughout the system, though recent PFAS detections at multiple well systems warrant continued monitoring.

 Honolulu’s drinking water comes primarily from groundwater sources naturally filtered through volcanic rock.
 This natural filtration process often results in high-quality water requiring minimal treatment.
 The BWS adds chlorine for disinfection and makes pH adjustments at some facilities to reduce pipeline corrosion, but otherwise, the water receives minimal processing before delivery to homes.